 Although using a simple strategy of averaging a certain distance per day may work adequately, I would advise you to make a slightly more detailed plan that allows for variations in terrain and physical changes during the race.
 Doing so will allow you to have a better idea of how close you are to being on a realistic schedule during the race.

 Everyone knows that it is harder to cover long distances in hilly or mountainous terrain than in flatter terrain.
-If you’ve done much riding in such places then you should have some idea of how to adjust your expected rate of progress based on your typical cycling speed and Moving Percentage in different types of terrain.
+If you’ve done much riding in such places then you should have some idea of how to adjust your expected rate of progress based on your typical cycling speed and moving percentage in different types of terrain (see the Time Management & Measuring Time Efficiency page).
 Personally, despite hoping to average 300 km per day in the 2016 Transcontinental Race, I was entirely satisfied with only doing about 700 km in 3 days of riding across the Alps on Days 4-6.
 My progress was similar to my planned schedule and I made up the distance deficit before and after to achieve my goal of 300 km per day by the end.

 To judge how hilly a certain section of route is, I don’t just look at what the biggest climbs are because I know that a route with repeated small climbs and descents (a saw-tooth profile) can be at least as tough and slow as one with just a couple of long climbs and descents.
 I therefore pay close attention to how much elevation gain there is per 100 km of riding for each section of the route and adjust my expected riding speed accordingly.